beyond symptoms, toward solutions

 Feeding feels effortful, inefficient, or inconsistent

-There are ongoing concerns about transfer or intake
+There are concerns about oral development or speech sounds

 You've been told everything "looks fine" but it doesn't feel right